Modular-Earth-LLC/job-finding-assistant/README.md

   - Portfolio pieces, certifications, or project summaries
   - Any job descriptions you're targeting

-## 🔐 Privacy & Data Security Considerations

-### Understanding AI Platform Data Usage

-When using AI assistants for your job search, you're sharing potentially sensitive information.
-Here's what you should know:

-**What AI Platforms May Do With Your Data:**
-- **Training**: Some platforms may use conversations to improve their models (you can often opt out)
-- **Storage**: Your conversations and uploaded documents may be stored on their servers
-- **Analysis**: Platforms analyze usage patterns to improve their services
-- **Retention**: Data may be retained for various periods (check each platform's policy)

-**Sensitive Information to Consider:**
-- 💰 **Salary Information**: Current compensation, desired salary, financial goals
-- 🏢 **Company Details**: Current employer, reasons for leaving, workplace issues
-- 📍 **Personal Data**: Home address, phone numbers, personal email
-- 🎯 **Strategic Plans**: Target companies, negotiation strategies, timing

-### Smart Privacy Practices

-**Do's ✅**
-- Review each platform's privacy policy and data usage terms
-- Use privacy settings where available (e.g., ChatGPT's data controls)
-- Replace specific numbers with ranges ("$150K-180K" vs exact salary)
-- Refer to companies generically when discussing sensitive topics
-- Download and delete conversations containing sensitive data

-**Consider Alternatives 🔄**
-- Instead of: "I make $167,500 at Google"
-- Try: "I'm a senior engineer at a major tech company in the $150-175K range"

-**Platform-Specific Privacy Features:**
-- **ChatGPT**: Settings → Data Controls → Disable training on your data
-- **Claude**: Projects are isolated; delete projects to remove data
-- **Mistral**: Review data processing terms in your account settings

-**Creating a Privacy Buffer:**
-Consider maintaining two versions of your information:
-1. **Full Version**: Keep locally for your records
-2. **AI Version**: Sanitized version for AI interactions

-Remember: These AI assistants are powerful tools, but treat them like any professional service—share what's necessary, protect what's sensitive.

 ## 🔧 Platform Setup Instructions

 ### OpenAI ChatGPT Custom GPTs